xinlinli1990/CarND-Behavioral-Cloning-P3/README.md

 Although left and right cameras solved the "zero" bias problem, the dataset is still quite unbalanced.
-To solve this problem, two image augmentation methods were implemented.
+To solve this problem, three image augmentation methods were implemented.
 The random brightness method

 ```python
 def random_brightness(img):